MSC-Dolor-Sit-Amet/CARpROT-Viewer/README.md

 # CARpROT Viewer

-CARpROT as an application written for the [Motorola Science Cup 2023](https://science-cup.pl/) competition.
+CARpROT is an application written for the [Motorola Science Cup 2023](https://science-cup.pl/) competition.

 ## Fetures